johnhelmuth/in-dire-straits-content/tatterpedia/4.sapient-species/index.md

 Queen, and there are Soldier caste Invictans who are optimized for battle.
 There are variants of the Soldier caste, Pilot caste, who are hatched in tandem with the frame of their starfighter.
-They retain most of the hand to hand skills of the base Soldier caste, but have a preternatural connection to the systems of their starfighter.
+They retain most of the hand-to-hand skills of the base Soldier caste, but have a preternatural connection to the systems of their starfighter.

 The Invicta Swarm is a galactically-distant species of hostile,